-For the three months ended March 31, 2011, the Company was in compliance with all of its externally imposed financial covenants.
+For the year ended December 31, 2011, the Company was in compliance with all of its externally imposed financial covenants.

 21. FINANCIAL RISK MANAGEMENT

 Overview

 The Company's activities are exposed to a variety of financial risks: credit risk, liquidity risk, interest rate risk and currency risk.
 The Company's overall risk management program focuses on the unpredictability of financial and economic markets and seeks to minimize potential adverse effects on the Company's financial performance.